-Exemption Name Explanation, limitations, responsibilities and approvals 7.
-Operating Leases Where a lessor leases an asset (generally a vehicle or plant and equipment) to the Council and assumes the residual value risk of the vehicle.
+4. Professional services unsuitable for tendering Examples include, but are not limited to; Legal Services, Insurance, Accounting (not including internal audit engagements).
+5. Novated Contracts and Leases Where the initial contract was entered into in compliance with the Act and due diligence has been undertaken in respect to the new party.
+6. Information technology resellers, software developers, software as a service Allows Council to renew software licenses and maintenance and support, or upgrade existing systems, where there is only one supplier of the software who holds the intellectual property rights to the software.
+(SaaS) products and cloud systems Includes but is not limited to: Microsoft Licensing, Adobe Licensing, Software as a Service products.
+A mandate must be approved by the CEO where Council enters into an agreement with a SaaS provider to ensure Value for Money is achieved, whilst ensuring it aligns with Councils strategic business objectives.
+7. Operating Leases Where a lessor leases an asset (generally a vehicle or plant and equipment) to the Council and assumes the residual value risk of the vehicle.
 8. Road Construction and Maintenance activities undertaken Where Council is required to procure goods and services for the construction and maintenance of roads and road related infrastructure such as drains, footpaths, and culverts. by Council Road construction activities include gravel, truck carting, concrete, sand, culverts, and pipes.
 This exemption does not include weed side spraying, tree lopping, or any other activity not directly related to constructing a road or footpath.
-Road maintenance refers to materials directly related to maintaining a road or footpath.
+Road maintenance activities only refers to materials or activities directly related to maintaining a road or footpath.
 The procurement must have a direct link to the construction and/or maintenance of Council's Road networks and is only applicable where Council is undertaking the project management of the works and is required to purchase goods and services to support this activity.
 9. Market Failure / Limitations Where inquiries into the relevant market have revealed that there is only one supplier or provider, or one viable supplier or provider, of the goods, services or works being procured, and Where the Chief Executive Officer is satisfied on reasonable grounds, that not going to market will produce a better, or better value outcome for Council.
-10. Traditional Owners & ATSI Businesses and Social Enterprises Engagement of Traditional Owners where the primary purpose of the procurement activity is to gather information relating to Aboriginal culturally sensitive issues, including land management considerations pursuant to the Aboriginal Heritage Act 2006 (Vic).
-Exemption to directly purchase from social enterprises or Aboriginal and Torres Strait Islander businesses where the estimated value of the procurement is up to \$20,000 (excluding GST).
-The identified business must be registered or certified with an appropriate and relevant organisation such as Kinaway, Supply Nation, or Social Traders.
-The procuring Council employee must first determine whether an Aboriginal and Torres Strait Islander business or social enterprise could deliver the required goods, work or service on a value for money basis.
-11. Purchase of 2 nd Hand Plant or Equipment Based on historical narrative, it has been demonstrated that issuing an RFQ for 2 nd hand items of plant or equipment yields little or no result.
-The CEO has the discretion to approve the purchase of a 2 nd hand item of plant or equipment from either a reputable auction house or a direct to market approach.
-12. Plant and Where it is required to maintain a valid warranty.
-Equipment Servicing Plant and equipment servicing and spare parts - plant and equipment purchased by Council requires servicing at regular intervals.
-In
+10. Traditional Owners Engagement of Traditional Owners where the primary purpose of the procurement activity is to gather information relating to Aboriginal culturally sensitive issues, including land management considerations pursuant to the Aboriginal Heritage Act 2006 (Vic).
+11. Council's Procurement Exemption list Where the procurement is on Council's procurement exemptions list (refer to Annexure 2).

-Procurement Policy This Document is Uncontrolled when Printed Responsible Officer: Mana ager Corporate Services Version: 6.0 Issue Date: 28 August 2024 Next Review: 28 August 2028 Page 19/37
+Procurement Policy This Document is Uncontrolled when Printed Responsible Officer: Chief Operating Officer Version: 5.0 Issue Date: 23 August 2023 Next Review: 23 August 2024 Page 18/ 34